 Not a baker?
 This mouthwatering honey cake can be shipped all over the United States and arrives fresh.
 If you’re looking for a more traditional Rosh Hashanah gift, this is a good bet.

 Make your holiday complete with this delicious, orange blossom honey.

 This beautiful challah cover will dress up your holiday table and while not proven, in our experience it makes the challah taste even sweeter.

 You can’t go wrong with simple and elegant.
 These candlestick holders are made from forged steel in Vermont, and feature a star of David at the base.

 Micah, one of our multicultural recipe contributors, just published this children’s book.
 It’s a counting book all about Jewish foods, and we’re so excited for her.
 Micah aim of the book “is to raise the next generation of noshers, and to create a lasting connection and love for Jewish foods for the whole family.”

 We do a lot of praising of honey during Rosh Hashanah, but what about the creature who makes it?
 These honeybee dinner napkins will add some flair and spirit to your holiday table.

 If you’re planning on dipping some fresh fall apples in honey this holiday, make sure to do it in style.
 This also makes a sweet Jewish gift for Rosh Hashanah.

-Get your own shofar, made in Israel, and you’ll be all set to ring in the new year from home!
+Get your own shofar and you’ll be all set to ring in the new year from home!

-If your home has more of a natural vibe and you don’t want a traditional looking Kiddush cup (for drinking wine on holidays), this beautiful, one-of-a-kind ceramic cup is hand-thrown in Brooklyn.
+If your home has more of a funky vibe and you don’t want a traditional looking Kiddush cup (for drinking wine on holidays), this beautiful, one-of-a-kind ceramic cup is handmade in Columbia.